Home

 Old Paulding postcard

-The Kricks had at least seven children -- Clarence A. Krick, Mabel Klingler, Bernice Poorman, Floyd Krick, Myrle Krick, Willis P. Krick and Dora Whirrett.
+The Kricks together produced at least seven children -- Clarence A. Krick, Mabel Klingler, Bernice Poorman, Floyd Krick, Myrle Krick, Willis P. Krick and Dora Whirrett.

 Maggie passed away at the age of 50 on May 24, 1921, caused by hepatitis.
 Burial was in Live Oak Cemetery in Paulding.